 First CCNL graduation is held as part of the CLA National Conference.

-The Christian Leadership Nonproft Academy co-locates with the CLA National Conference in Dallas, TX.
+The Christian Leadership Nonproft Academy co-locates with the Christian Leadership Alliance National Conference in Dallas, TX.

-The CLA National Conference general sessions are Live-streamed for the first time on the Internet.
+The Christian Leadership Alliance National Conference general sessions are Live-streamed for the first time on the Internet.

-Dr. Jim Canning receives the CLA Consul Award.
+Dr. Jim Canning receives the Christian Leadership Alliance Consul Award.

-CLA changes the name of its national conference to THE OUTCOMES CONFERENCE and establishes Dallas, TX as the conference site through 2018.
+Christian Leadership Alliance changes the name of its national conference to THE OUTCOMES CONFERENCE and establishes Dallas, TX as the conference site through 2020.

 CLATV: 24/7 Internet TV and radio launches with over 100 content providers featured on the platform.